 -Your helmet should not move in any direction on your head.
 Movement from side-to-side or back-to front will not provide the proper safety if an accident occurs.

 The Portland personal injury lawyers and wrongful death attorneys at Peter Thompson & Associates are dedicated to fighting for the rights of victims and their families in Maine.
-For a free and confidential appointment to discuss your rights, call toll free at 1-800-804-2004.
+For a confidential appointment to discuss your rights, call toll free at 1-800-804-2004.